Welcome

 While we assume that serving others is an important aspect of being human, we make no assumptions about where or how someone should exercise that quality.
 Even as a smaller congregation, however, Church of the Loving Shepherd tries to find opportunities consistent with its identity and abilities to offer service.

-One decision of the congregation has been to make space available at a fair but modest cost to non-profit social service or religious organizations which share its philosophy of inclusiveness for meetings or retreats.
+One decision of the congregation has been to make space available at a fair but modest cost to non-profit social service or religious organizations with inclusive philosophies and approaches to service for meetings or retreats.
 In one sense this is a service of the congregation as a whole.
 At an individual level, though, this may mean a need for greeters or hosts, or snow or furniture movers.

-Twenty-eight years ago the congregation created Bournelyf Special Camp, a program for children and youth with mental retardation and related disabilities.
+Thirty-eight years ago the congregation created Bournelyf Special Camp, a program for children and youth with intellectual disabilities.
 The Camp’s six-week day programs run the Loving Shepherd campus from late June into early August.
 Through the years members have served as board members, volunteers or staff, assisting with campers, parking for the camp show, prep or costume assistants, or extra hands for particular projects.
 This has continued even since the Camp’s incorporation as a separate entity in 1989.
+Learn more about Bournelyf Special Camp.

-In 1999 CLS joined Mt.
+In 1999 Loving Shepherd joined Mt.
 Carmel, COGIC, and Rice’s Temple, AUMP in a shared venture—a Congregational Nurse Program.
-Members have from time to time provided transportation or meals through this program, and in a “spin-off” from the program, members deliver fresh produce to 20 families each month.
+In the years since its founding the nursing part of the program has been dropped (though referrals are sometimes made to various agencies when invited), but the food ministry has been expanded, with bi-monthly deliveries to over 40 families.
+Members have from time to time provided transportation or meals through this program, and in a “spin-off” from the program, members deliver fresh produce, dairy products, and staples to 36 families each month.
 Additionally, and together with members of Mt.
 Carmel, the congregation provides Thanksgiving and Easter baskets and also school supplies to members of the greater West Chester community.

 And in a different vein, members conduct Sunday services at three local nursing homes three or four times a year.
 Each of these projects is coordinated by the Community Outreach committee.